danielbarnur10/monomial_polynomial/README.md

 # monomial_polynomial
-Academy project monomial and polynomial classes and methods
+Academy project monomial and polynomial classes and methods in cpp